 In 1867, a permanent fort was constructed under the supervision of Captain William A. Wainwright.
 The post remained active into the 21st century, often manned by regiments of Buffalo Soldiers.

-On August 13 and 14, 1906 the Brownsville Raid occurred, in which several unknown individuals raided the city, indiscriminately shooting up the town, killing one man and wounding another.
+On August 13 and 14, 1906, the Brownsville Raid occurred, in which several unknown individuals raided the city, indiscriminately shooting up the town, killing one man, and wounding another.

 On April 20, 1915, the first U.S. military airplane to be attacked by hostile fire came from Fort Brown.
-The plane, manned by Officers Byron Q. Jones and Thomas Millings, were looking to spot movements of Mexican Revolutionary leader Francisco “Pancho” Villa.
+The plane, manned by Officers Byron Q. Jones and Thomas Millings, was looking to spot the movements of Mexican Revolutionary leader Francisco “Pancho” Villa.
 Though it did not cross the border into Mexico, it was fired upon by machine guns and small arms.

 Fort Brown Ghosts

 Tales of the Arnulfo L. Oliveira Memorial Library date back for decades.
-One of the oldest stories is of a night janitor who was startled when he stepped outside of the library to witness what appeared to be the full fort still in action — cavalry soldiers on horseback and infantry soldiers marching on the former parade grounds.
+One of the oldest stories is of a night janitor who was startled when he stepped outside the library to witness what appeared to be the entire fort still in action — cavalry soldiers on horseback and infantry soldiers marching on the former parade grounds.

 Other claims include the spirit of a young girl, appearing in 19th-century attire, who appears on the second floor.